 Members of NIHR Committees are required to declare any interests which conflict, or may be considered to conflict, with NIHR business, or may be perceived as influencing decisions made in the course of their work within NIHR programmes.
 All members are asked to complete the Register of Interest form annually, which is intended to capture long term predictable interests that could be perceived to lead to conflicts of interest.
 These and other interests are judged on a case by case basis at individual meetings.

-RIGHT call 4 will fund research to address the global burden of unintentional injuries (including but not limited to road traffic accidents, falls, burns and drowning, and urgent and emergency care.
+RIGHT call 4 funded research to address the global burden of unintentional injuries (including but not limited to road traffic accidents, falls, burns and drowning, and urgent and emergency care).

 Call 4 launched in November 2020.

-RIGHT call 3 will fund research on interventions to improve outcomes for people with multimorbidity in LMICs.
+RIGHT call 3 funded research on interventions to improve outcomes for people with multiple long-term conditions in LMICs.

 RIGHT call 2 funded research on the development and evaluation of interventions to improve outcomes for people in LMICs affected by mental health issues.

 Call 2 was announced in October 2018.
-A total of £20 million was awarded to six pieces of research in May 2020.
+A total of £20 million was awarded to six projects in May 2020

 RIGHT call 1 funded research on: